MicrosoftDocs/minecraft-creator/creator/Documents/ResourcePack.md

 # Introduction to Resource Packs

 Before building your first Add-On for Minecraft: Bedrock Edition, you will need to create a pack to hold your custom content.
 There are two types of packs that a creator can make: resource packs and behavior packs.
 A **resource pack** is a folder structure that will contain all of your custom models, sounds, textures and other custom content.
+This tutorial will change the color of dirt to a bright green.

 :::image type="content" source="Media/ResourcePack/Introduction-to-Resource-Packs.jpg" alt-text="Image showing a pig deeply confused by its environment containing green dirt blocks":::